Dermot Ahern: Minister for Foreign Affairs (2004–2008)

 Ahern voiced concern over the 2006 Lebanon War.
 A shipment of bombs being sent to Israel by the United States was banned using Irish airspace or airfields.

 Like many others in his party, therefore, Ahern describes himself as a republican, and made an associated statement regarding his self-identification at the 2006 Seán Moylan commemoration in Cork.
 At the 2006 Moylan commemoration, Ahern was quoted, stating: "As an Irish Republican, my main personal and political goal is to live to see the unity of Ireland".
+In Dundalk he has been a regular attendee at Dundalk & District Old IRA Commemorative events at Easter-time.

-As Foreign Minister, he led a campaign to secure a path to permanent residency for the 25,000 to 50,000 undocumented Irish citizens resident in the United States.
+He led a campaign to secure a path to permanent residency for the 25,000 to 50,000 undocumented Irish citizens resident in the United States.
 He also introduced free passports for Irish senior citizens and had called for a comprehensive ban on the use of cluster munitions.
-Ahern was the first government Minister to call for a constitutional referendum on the issues arising from the Supreme Court decision on statutory rape, five months before it became government policy.
+Ahern was the first government Minister to call for a constitutional referendum on the issues arising from the Supreme Court judgment on statutory rape, five months before it became government policy.

+After a call by the Irish Human Rights Commission that the Irish government inspect aircraft supposed to be a part of the US extraordinary rendition program, Ahern rejected these proposals.
+In a leaked diplomatic cable written by the US Ambassador to Ireland Thomas C. Foley, Foley reported that Ahern thought it "might not be a bad idea to allow the random inspection of a few planes to proceed, which would provide cover if a rendition flight ever surfaced.
+He seemed quite convinced that at least three flights involving renditions had refuelled at Shannon Airport before or after conducting renditions elsewhere".

 Minister for Justice, Equality and Law Reform (2008–2011)

 Ahern was appointed Minister for Justice, Equality and Law Reform on 7 May 2008, by the new Taoiseach Brian Cowen.
-On 29 April 2009, Ahern proposed a controversial amendment to the Defamation Bill adding the crime of blasphemy to the statute books.
+On 29 April 2009, Ahern proposed an amendment to the Defamation Bill adding the crime of blasphemy to the statute book.
 The amendment was passed in the Dáil on 9 July 2009, with only an hour of the debate set aside for the bill, and was then narrowly passed by the Seanad the next day by walk-through vote, after being defeated in the initial electronic vote.
-This amendment has been criticised by many within the public sphere, free speech campaigners and some ministers of European Union member states.
-As of 2010, the law is in effect.
+This amendment was criticised by many within the public sphere, free speech campaigners and some ministers of European Union member states.